xXleowXx/gitlab-charts/doc/charts/registry/index.md

 adds the following network restrictions to the Registry service:

 * All egress requests to the local network on `10.0.0.0/8` port 53 are allowed (for kubeDNS)
-* Other gress requests to the local network on `10.0.0.0/8` are restricted
+* Other egress requests to the local network on `10.0.0.0/8` are restricted
 * Egress requests outside of the `10.0.0.0/8` are allowed

 _Note that the registry service requires outbound connectivity to the public